-The executive committee is comprised of three members and aims to ensure that decisions are made at the highest levels, to achieve the Company's objectives in a flexible and timely manner in accordance with the authority delegated to the committee by the
+The executive committee is comprised of four members and aims to ensure that decisions are made at the highest levels, to achieve the Company's objectives in a flexible and timely manner in accordance with the authority delegated to the committee by the Board of Directors

 The committee is also responsible for studying issues that need detailed and in-depth review before presenting to the Board for final decision.
 It also oversees Ooredoo's strategy and methods deployed for adopting financial and strategic investments.

-In 2020 the committee completed a number of major projects:
+In 2019 the committee completed a number of major projects:

-- · Reviewed investment opportunities and made recommendations to the Board of Directors; - Reviewed subsidiaries' work plans and their budgets and provided recommendations to the board in this regard; - Reviewed recommendations for awarding contracts, and took appropriate decisions; - Reviewed the status of Ooredoo Group companies to determine suitability and its position in the markets in which it operates, and made recommendations to the Board of Directors; - Reviewed the Company's investment portfolios; - Reviewed the strategies of the Group's companies and set their priorities; - Approved updating the financial limits of other parties (banks and financial institutions); - Approved the Group work plan for 2021, 2022, and 2023 as well as approving 2021 budget, and providing a recommendation to the Board in this regard. - Approved Ooredoo Group work plans for 2021, 2022, and 2023 as well as approved the 2021 budget, and provided a recommendation to the Board in this regard.

-- · Approved the financing strategy and plan for 2021 and provided a recommendation to the Board in this regard. - · Approved Ooredoo Qatar work plans for 2021, 2022, and 2023, as well as approved the 2021 budget and provided a recommendation to the Board in this regard.
+- Reviewed investment opportunities and made recommendations to the Board of Directors; - · Reviewed subsidiaries' work plans and their budgets and provided recommendations to the board in this regard; - Reviewed recommendations for awarding contracts, and took appropriate decisions; - Reviewed the status of Ooredoo Group companies to determine suitability and its position in the markets in which it operates, and made recommendations to the Board of Directors; - · Reviewed the Company's investment portfolios; - Reviewed the strategies of the Group's companies and set their priorities; - Approved updating the financial limits of other parties (banks and financial institutions); - Approved the Group work plan for 2019, 2020, and 2021, as well as approving 2019 budget, and providing a recommendation to the Board in this regard. - Approved Ooredoo Group work plans for 2019, 2020, and 2021, as well as approved the 2019 budget, and provided a recommendation to the Board in this regard. - · Approved the financing strategy and plan for 2019 and provided a recommendation to the Board in this regard. - Approved Ooredoo Qatar work plans for 2019, 2020 and 2021, as well as approved the 2018 budget and provided a recommendation to the Board in this regard.

-The committee held seven (7) meetings in 2020.
+The committee held seven (7) meetings in 2019.

-According to the annual evaluation, the Board of Directors is satisfied with the committee's performance while executing its responsibilities and authorities, as well as the recommendations it provided during the year ending 31 December 2020.
+According to the annual evaluation, the Board of Directors is satisfied with the committee's performance while executing its responsibilities and authorities, as well as the recommendations it provided during the year ending 31 December 2019.

-Member's name Number of the Executive Committee's Meetings the Member has attended during 2020
+Mem ber's Name Number of the Executive Committee's Meetings the Member has attended during 2019 1.
 H.E.
-Mr. Mohammed Bin Essa Al Mohannadi 1

-General Retirement & Social Insurance Authority, represented by H.E Mr. Turki Mohammed Al Khater 3

-Dr. Nasser Mohammed Marafih 1

-Mr. Abdulla Mubarak Al-Khalifa 1
+Mr. Mohammed Bin Eissa Al Mohannadi 7 2.
+General Retirement & Social Insurance Authority represented by H.E Mr. Turki Mohammed Al Khater 7 3.
+Dr. Nasser Mohammed Marafih 7 4.
+Qatar National Bank (QNB) represented by Mr. Abdulla Mubarak Al-Khalifa 7

-Mr. Aziz Aluthman Fakhroo 4

-Eng.
-Essa Hilal Al Kuwari 6

-Mr. Yousef Mohammed Al Obaidly 6